Powerball: 2010: Cross-sell expansion

-Illinois joining Powerball on the expansion date, it became the second multi-jurisdictional lottery game (after Mega Millions, which Illinois already participated in) whose drawings were carried nationally.
+Illinois joining Powerball on the expansion date, it became the second multi-jurisdictional lottery game (after Mega Millions, in which Illinois already participated) whose drawings were carried nationally.
 Both games' drawings were simulcast via Chicago cable superstation WGN-TV through its national WGN America feed.
 WGN-TV aired Illinois Lottery drawings nationally from 1992 to 2015 after acquiring broadcast rights from Chicago's Fox owned-and-operated station WFLD in 1988, which took the rights from WGN-TV in 1987.
 Powerball drawings were aired on WGN-TV and WGN America on Wednesday and Saturday immediately following the station's 9:00 p.m.
 (Central Time) newscast, with the Mega Millions drawings being aired Tue and Fri evenings after the newscast.
 WGN served as a default carrier of Mega Millions or Powerball where no local television station carries either multi-jurisdictional lottery's drawings.

 On March 13, 2010, New Jersey became the first previous Mega Millions-only member (just before the cross-selling expansion) to produce a jackpot-winning Powerball ticket.
 It was worth over $211 million in annuity payments; it was sold in Morris Plains.
 On May 28, 2010, North Carolina became the first previous MUSL member (just before the cross-selling expansion) to produce a jackpot-winning Mega Millions ticket; that jackpot was $12 million (annuity).